danielchristiancazares/freespace2/code/graphics/vulkan/README.md

 - Image layout transitions (swapchain, depth, G-buffer) via `pipelineBarrier2`
 - Target switching:
   - `requestSwapchainTarget()` — swapchain + depth
+  - `requestBitmapTarget(bitmapHandle, face)` — bitmap render targets (bmpman RTT; cubemap faces supported)
   - `requestGBufferEmissiveTarget()` — G-buffer emissive-only (pre-deferred scene copy)
   - `beginDeferredPass(clearNonColorBufs, preserveEmissive)` — select G-buffer target + clear policy (emissive may be preserved)
   - `endDeferredGeometry()` — transition G-buffer → shader-read and select swapchain (no depth)
 - Lazy render pass begin via `ensureRendering(cmd, imageIndex)`.
 The session owns the active pass and ends it automatically at frame/target boundaries.
-- Dynamic state application (`applyDynamicState()`) is performed when a pass begins after selecting the target.
+- Dynamic state application (`applyDynamicState()`) is performed when a pass begins after selecting the target (but does not override viewport/scissor; those are driven by engine calls).

 **Polymorphic State:** The active render target is represented by a `std::unique_ptr<RenderTargetState>` (State as Location).
 There is no "target mode" enum; the object *is* the state.